 Pascale Janodet: Throughout the year we organise various events for families: Christmas tree, galette des Rois, training courses, barbecues on match days in May, tennis school party, open days, the traditional end-of-year barbecue and several buffet receptions.

-AV: How would you describe the target audience of your club?
+AV: How would you describe the target audience of your normandy tennis club?

 Pascale Janodet: Our ultimate aim is to create a community centred around tennis.
 Families, competitors, coaches, and volunteers form our club.
 Members belong to different social backgrounds and reflect the population of Mont-Saint-Aignan.
 Our members are between the ages of 4 and 82 years old.
 Tennis is often a family sport, so we have up to 5 members of the same family enrolled.

-AV: How to join the club?
+AV: How to join the Mont-Saint-Aignan Tennis Club?
 And what are the advantages of a membership?

 Pascale Janodet: You can register on Ten'Up, the website of the French Tennis Federation, or on our website via a registration form.
 You can also contact the club directly.
 Talking about the advantages, membership allows you to use all the club's courts on reservation.
 You can also take lessons all year round.